edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 ~~Second, if any of your players are bringing a legacy character, take a quick look over their sheet.
 They may have gear or conditions from previous missions you may want to account for or request they leave behind.~~ [This should be standardized in some way.
 Mission constraints, maybe.
 "No explosives permitted." for ex.]

-You're also free to set a cap on the High Score of participating characters, which will provide a loose ceiling for player power level.
-[Maybe some guidelines here.
+~~The High Score of participating characters will provide a loose ceiling for player power level.~~ [Maybe some guidelines here.
 "X-Y are likely entry-level contractors."]

 When contractors are looking over the station's job board, a standard job might look something like: